immutant/immutant.org/tutorials/messaging.md

 description: "Simple creation and usage of distributed queues and topics"
 ---

-In this tutorial, we'll explore the [messaging] available to your Clojure applications when deployed on Immutant.
+In this tutorial, we'll explore the [messaging] features available to your Clojure applications when deployed on Immutant.
 Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging service baked right in.
 Hence, there is nothing extra to install or configure in order for your applications to benefit from asynchronous messaging.